-Why Manufacturing Companies Thrive in Greater Phoenix
+Why manufacturing companies thrive in Greater Phoenix

-When it comes to Greater Phoenix, manufacturing companies from around the world take advantage of all that our region has to offer.
+In Greater Phoenix, manufacturing companies from around the world take advantage of all that our region has to offer.

 Greater Phoenix’s infrastructure is modern and dependable.
 Our electric utility providers are able to supply reliable, uninterrupted power to users that need it most.